Chicken Cordon Bleu

 - Dip each chicken roll in the flour, then in the egg, then in the panko breadcrumbs, shaking off the excess coating every step of the way.
 Place on a baking tray.

-- Bake the chicken for 25-30 minutes, until it registers at 160F on the inside using a thermometer.
-Baking time may vary depending on how big your chicken cutlets are, so a thermometer is important to making sure you don't over or undercook the chicken.
-Let the chicken rest for 5 minutes, then remove the toothpicks and enjoy!
+- Bake the chicken for 25-30 minutes, until it registers an internal temperature of 160F using a thermometer.
+Baking time may vary depending on how big your cutlets were, so a thermometer is important for making sure you don't over or undercook the chicken.
+Let the meat rest for 5 minutes, then remove the toothpicks, slice, and serve!

 Notes